-5. For worker’s compensation purposes when we release your PHI in order to comply with worker’s compensation laws.
+5. For worker’s compensation purposes.
+We may disclose your PHI in order to comply with worker’s compensation laws.
 If you do not want worker’s compensation notified, alternate insurance or payment information must be supplied.

 6. For appointment reminders and health-related benefits and services.
 We may use your demographic PHI to contact you as a reminder that you have an appointment or to recommend possible treatment options or alternatives that may be of interest to you.

 7. For fundraising activities.
-We may use your demographic PHI to communicate with you to raise funds for our healthcare system.
+We may use your PHI to communicate with you to raise funds for our healthcare system.
+We may disclose your PHI to a foundation related to Floyd Memorial Hospital and Health Services so that the foundation may contact you to raise money for us.
 The money raised through these activities is used to expand and support the health care services and educational programs we provide to the community.
+In these cases, we would use or disclose only your name, address and phone number, age, gender, and the dates and departments of service.
 If you do not wish to be contacted as part of our fundraising efforts, please contact the person listed at the end of this notice.

 C. YOU HAVE THE OPPORTUNITY TO AGREE TO OR OBJECT TO THE FOLLOWING:

 1. Patient Directories.
 We may include your name, location in our facility, and your general condition in our patient directory, to direct visitors who ask for you by name.
-We may also include your religious affiliation for use by clergy, unless you object in whole or in part.
-Your choice to object may be made at any time.
+We may also include your religious affiliation for use by clergy even if they do not ask for you by name, unless you object in whole or in part.
+If you do not wish to be included in the facility directory, you may opt out at any time.

 YOUR RIGHTS REGARDING YOUR PROTECTED HEALTH INFORMATION